-Trap: Poorly located, constructed, and signed tank traps are just that- TRAPS
+Trap: Poorly located, constructed, and signed tank traps are just that- TRAPS visually obtrusive barrier.

-They should not be used on or adjacent to an OHV trail or trail system visually obtrusive barrier.
 A variety of materials can be used for barriers, including dirt, vegetation, logs, wooden rails or poles, rocks, steel, tires, hay bales, or treated timber.
 The choice of materials usually depends on local availability, price, architectural theme, or factors such as the risk of vandalism.
 The material selected can either send a strong visual message or a subtle one.
 Once a material is selected, it should be used throughout the project so that a consistent message is sent to the riders.